Knowledge Hub

 Rent reviews in commercial leases

-What are rent review clauses?
-Well, commercial leases can range from a few months to years in length.
+Commercial leases can range from a few months to years in length.
 The longer the lease is, the more likely the landlord will want to ensure provisions are included which allow them the right to increase the level of rent - this is known as a rent review clause.
-Here we consider the different types of rent review clauses and key elements of such clauses.
+In this article, our commercial property solicitors consider the different types of rent review clauses and the key elements of such clauses.

 What is a rent review clause used for?

-Most review clauses are drafted to allow the tenant to instigate the rent review as well, but they also generally state that the review can only result in the rent staying the same or increasing, they rarely allow the rent to decrease (although this is possible) so the clauses are not generally something a tenant will want to include in a lease (although it's a little known fact that they can be useful for a tenant, especially when it comes to backdated rents).
+Most review clauses are drafted to allow the tenant to instigate the rent review as well, but they also generally state that the review can only result in the rent staying the same or increasing, they rarely allow the rent to decrease (although this is possible) so the clauses are not generally something a tenant will want to include in a lease.

 Rent review intervals